adrianlarion/convenient-utils-linux/README.md

 * Works well with files that have spaces or other "funky" chars.

 # showus
-* Show a user disk usage in a dir.
+* Show a user disk usage AND file count in a dir.
 Calculates by adding file sizes owned by user.
+* It uses kibibytes (1KiB = 1024 Bytes).
+It may show slightly different results from ls.
+Not sure why.
+I think that ls might round results after dividing.
+This script doesn't.
 ![gen usage](./img/showus_use.gif)